 There are 112,235 postgraduate students in Victoria, and 70,197 of those are full-time.
-That’s over 70,000 students missing out on the concession fares available to all other Australian students.
+That’s over 70,000 full-time students who don’t get the same concessions as their undergraduate peers.

 What public transport concessions do postgraduate students get in other Australian states?